 Standard Committee Response: we shall change to 9.5 to “Employees shall be granted the right to take at least one day off after six consecutive days of work.
 Operators shall not require workers to work more than the contracted hours and the national or regional sectorial legislation.
 Overtime shall be remunerated in the form of supplementary payments or time off in lieu.”

+9.6 Operators shall never require an employee to work who is ill or requiring medical attention and shall not sanction an employee for the sole fact of missing work due to illness.

-9.6 Operators shall not hire child labor.
+9.7 Operators shall not use child labor.

 Regional or other exception

-Children are allowed to experience work on their family’s farm or a neighboring farm provided that:
+Children are allowed to experience work on their family’s farm or business or a neighboring farm provided that:

 a. such work is not dangerous or hazardous to their health and safety;

-b. it does not jeopardize the children’s educational, moral, social, and physical development;
+b. it does not jeopardize the child’s educational, moral, social, and physical development;

 c. children are supervised by adults or have authorization from a legal guardian.